What ingredient in shampoo causes hair loss?

 If you don't know what this chemical is, here's an example of a regular, everyday chemical with a terrifying name.
 Sodium chloride is composed up of sodium, which explodes when it comes into contact with water, and chlorine, which is exceedingly hazardous.
 When you combine the two, though, you get basic table salt.
 This is something you consume every day.

 However, consuming is not the same as shampooing.
 Sodium chloride, as you may know, dries up the environment.
 It thickens shampoo, but it can also dry up your scalp, making it difficult to freshen and grow hair.
+This can even lead to scalp eczema black hair if left unchecked.
+Learn more in our article discussing black hair and dry scalp problems.

 Perhaps it hasn't occurred to you before, but as you study the bottles of shampoo and conditioner in your bathroom, you might wonder if they ever expire.